vexatu/Secure-Remote-Development-Setup-for-Raspberry-Pi/README.md

 The host_username is the username set in the configuration menu for the Rpi.

+In order to use the host_ip please check

 _More info can be found by accesing the officila documentation: https://wiki.debian.org/SSH._